saintybalboa/react-demo/docs/tutorial/6-storybook.md

 import { withKnobs } from '@storybook/addon-knobs';
 import '../src/components/App/App.scss'; // Import global styles

-// Use the addons/knobs decorator to allow the page heading to be dynamically updated within Storybook addDecorator(withKnobs);
+// Use the addons/knobs decorator to allow properties of components to be updated with forms within Storybook addDecorator(withKnobs);
 ```